Annals of Urologic Oncology

 Publication fees

 Currently, every accepted manuscript is free to be published in our journal.
-There is no charge for the review or publication process for any submitted manuscript.
+AUO does not charge any fee for manuscript submission, peer review, or publication.

 Remuneration

-Some remuneration will be paid to our reviewers and authors to obtain more support from them.
-A total of 400 dollars (USD) will be paid to the corresponding author or the first author for every accepted manuscript.
+To encourage contributions, AUO offers remuneration as follows: A total of 400 dollars (USD) will be paid to the corresponding author or the first author of each accepted manuscript.
 The author from the editorial board will be paid an extra 200 dollars (USD).
-A total of 100 dollars (USD) will be paid to the reviewer to give pertinent comments on submitted manuscripts.
+A total of 100 dollars (USD) will be paid to the reviewer for providing thorough and relevant feedback on submitted manuscripts.

 Copyright and permission

-The Asian Medical Press (London, UK) reserves copyrights of all published online articles.
-During the process of manuscript submission, a copyright transfer agreement must be signed by the author who represents all authors listed on the paper.
-Asian Medical Press (London, UK) retains permission of each published online article, and any person or institution is forbidden from using the idea, text or data from published articles for a financial purpose.
-Currently, all published online articles on the Asian Medical Press website are open access to readers worldwide.
+The Asian Medical Press (London, UK) reserves copyrights to all published online articles.
+During submission, the corresponding author must sign a copyright transfer agreement on behalf of all listed authors.
+No person or institution may use the ideas, text or data from published articles for financial gain.
+Currently, all published AUO articles are open access and freely available to readers worldwide.

 License policies